Valsvirtuals/ProtoGlove/README.md

 ## What's missing:

-- support for more controllers
+- support for more controllers (quest 2, index, HP Reverb g2, vive trackers, tundra trackers, vive wands)
 - interchanchable controller mount (glued as of right now)
 - different size baseplate (for size 5-6 & 10-13)
 - zip tie guides (for multiple size zip ties, with snap-fit module option or not)